 It’s fairly common for an individual to own property in multiple parishes.
 A question we get asked often is “What do you do if someone owns property all over the state and in different parishes?”

 We get this scenario often.
 Here’s a quick example of how this usually plays out: Decedent lived and died in Rapides Parish, but owned real estate property in Avoyelles Parish, East Baton Rouge Parish, St. Tammany Parish and so on.
 He left behind a number of heirs and named his daughter as the executor of his Will to handle his succession matters.
 Now her job is to have the property in each parish transferred into the children’s name per his wishes, but he has property scattered all over Louisiana.

-It sounds like a daunting task, but we can walk you through the procedure to get property from other parishes in Louisiana transferred to heirs without painstakingly traveling to each individual parish.
+It may sound like a tough task, but we can walk you through the procedure to get property from other parishes in Louisiana transferred to heirs without painstakingly traveling to each individual parish.